Online Course Policy

 - Technical support resources; instructors should reference http://www.mcneese.edu/elearning/moodle_quick_help_tips or firstname.lastname@example.org;

-- Academic support resources (e.g., Library, Write to Excellence Center, etc.);
+- Academic support resources contact and location information (e.g., Library, Write to Excellence Center, etc.);

 - Student participation tools and expectations (e.g., online discussions and engagement requirements);